Jack Nicholson’s Lavender Sportcoat in The Departed

 - Khaki gabardine flat front trousers with belt loops, curved on-seam side pockets, jetted back pockets, and plain-hemmed bottoms

 - Dark brown leather belt with curved gold single-prong buckle

-- Dark brown cow leather moc-toe penny loafers
+- Dark brown calf leather moc-toe penny loafers

 - Taupe dress socks